deathbreakfast/leptos-auth-axum-surreal/README.md

 Addtionally, Cargo.toml may need updating as new versions of the dependencies are released, especially if things are not working after a `cargo update`.

 ## Running your project

+To run the project you'll need to have SurrelDB running.
+Easiest way is to use [docker](https://surrealdb.com/docs/surrealdb/installation/running/docker).

+Once the docker contaier is up, run

 ```bash
 cargo leptos watch